List of Malcolm in the Middle characters

 The following characters had significant roles in the American television comedy series Malcolm in the Middle, which was originally televised from 2000 to 2006 on the Fox Network.
+A reunion miniseries will air in Spring 2026 on Disney+.

 Characters

 Originally, the series featured four brothers, although Malcolm's oldest brother attended a military school away from home, so Malcolm was still the middle sibling left at home.
-A fifth son named Jamie was introduced in the show's fourth season.
+A youngest son named Jamie was introduced in the show's fourth season.
 The boys are, from eldest to youngest: Francis, Reese, Malcolm, Dewey, and Jamie.
 In the final episode, Lois discovered she was pregnant with a sixth child.
-In the third season, Francis travels home (to celebrate his father's birthday) with an Alaskan Piama, and reveals that they are married.
+In the third season, Francis travels home to celebrate his father's birthday bringing an Alaskan woman, Piama, and reveals that they are married.

 During the show, the family's name was kept a secret.
 In the fifth-season episode "Reese Joins the Army (1)", Reese uses a fake ID by the name of "Jetson" to lie about his age.
 In the series finale, "Graduation", Francis' employee ID reads "Nolastname" (or "No Last Name", a joke referring to the fact that the family name was never spoken aloud).
-In the same episode when Malcolm was introduced to give the graduation speech, the speaker announces Malcolm's name, but microphone feedback makes his surname inaudible, even though he does appear to mouth the phrase "No last name".
+In the same episode, when Malcolm was introduced to give the graduation speech, the speaker announces Malcolm's name, but microphone feedback makes his surname inaudible, even though he does appear to mouth the phrase "No last name".

-The DVD insert from series five shows the family surname as "Wilkerson" in the description of the episode, Block Party.
-This last name is confirmed in Pilot, Dinner Out and Company Picnic Pt.
-1.
+The DVD insert from series five shows the family surname as "Wilkerson" in the description of the episode "Block Party".
+While this last name is referenced via Easter eggs in "Pilot", "Dinner Out", and "Company Picnic Pt.
+1", the characters' lack of a surname remains a running gag throughout the series.